 Backup: a copy of computer data that can be used if the primary data record is unavailable or compromised.

 Disaster Recovery: plans and processes that ensure business continuity during natural or man-made disasters.
-In the context of document control, it usually means maintaining multiple copies of the document repository so businesses can use backup repositories if the primary repository is compromised.
+Document control usually means maintaining multiple copies of the document repository so businesses can use backup repositories if the primary repository is compromised.

 Digital Signature: an electronic signature that uses algorithms, certificate authorities (CAs), and trust service providers (TSPs) to authenticate the signatory and the document’s integrity.